RobertMichaelSales/Compressive_Neural_Representations_PyTorch/README.md

 ## To do:
 - [x] Upload files
+- [ ] Add comments to all files within NeurComp/SourceCode
-- [ ] Test and comment source code
+- [ ] Compress a test volume
+- [ ] Validate the results of the test compression against the original paper